eltrino/diamantedesk-documentation/user-guide/customers.md

 Field | Description
 ------------- | -------------
 Email, First Name, Last name | These fields display  general information about the account owner.
 This information is obtained either from an email during email processing, from the provided credentials when the user registers in a portal or if admin user creates customer account in a system.
-Is Active | When this field is marked as active, he can successfully log into DiamanteDesk and may create new tickets or resolve any existing ones.
+<a name="is-active"></a>Is Active | When this field is marked as active, he can successfully log into DiamanteDesk and may create new tickets or resolve any existing ones.
 If the user is inactive, he should confirm or change his password to be able to log into the system.

 The **User Activity** section of the customer account screen displays the general information about all the tickets created by the user in a system.

 ## Mass Actions